petrvanblokland/DesignDesignSpace/DDS-home.md

 <a name="basic-principles-of-type-design"/>
 ## Basic principles of type design

-### Understanding contrast by writing.
-Experiment with weight and width variations
+### For graphic designers: how to select a typeface.
+Understanding contrast by writing.
+Experiment with weight and width variations.

 #### Start January 18<span class="sup">th</span> 2021 • 2 weeks • €290